Like a lot of people, I shudder at the word “sales.”

 It’s impossible to watch them and not learn a thing or two.

 As I so often like to do, I took the lessons I learned as I stood shivering in front of my local grocery store, and applied it to environmental marketing.

 Honestly, who can resist these adorable girls?
 They’re young enough to be all innocence, but old enough to string together a complete and intelligent pitch.

 This makes me think about presentation.

-Any environmental organization or product from a green company has to be appealing, no matter how great your product or service.
-There must be an element of professionalism and a teasing of the senses.
+Any environmental organization or product from a green company has to be appealing.
+Your product or service must have an element of professionalism and a teasing of the senses.

 In short, we have to be lured in.

-The Girl Scouts instantly gets the attention of their prospects by their cuteness.
+The Girl Scouts instantly get the attention of their prospects by their cuteness.